Workshop: Rescue of Jews during the Holocaust in European Memory (closed event)

 Venue: Center for Historical Research Berlin of the Polish Academy of Science

-Organizers: Dr. Zofia Wóycicka (Centre for Historical Research Berlin of the Polish Academy of Science), Dr. Raphael Utz (Imre Kertész Kolleg Jena), German Resistance Memorial Center
+Organizers: Dr. Zofia Wóycicka (Centre for Historical Research Berlin of the Polish Academy of Science), Dr. Raphael Utz (Imre Kertész Kolleg Jena), Barbara Schieb (German Resistance Memorial Center)

 Dates: June 27th-29th, 2018